This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 “These watches and warnings are issued with lead time because once tropical-storm-force winds begin to arrive, it’s too dangerous to continue preparations and evacuations,” said Timmer.
 “Preparations, safety plans, and evacuations must be completed during the 36-hour period leading up to the arrival of tropical storm or hurricane-force winds, so it’s imperative you pay attention to what’s going on with these storms.”

 It’s critical to know how to prepare for a hurricane if you live in an area that could be affected by one.
-Below are steps Timmer recommends taking to prepare for hurricanes.
+Below are steps Timmer recommends taking to be as ready as possible.

 Always discuss your hurricane plans with loved ones beforehand.
 Image courtesy of Shutterstock